 - E-mail Address has to include at least one valid e-mail address.
 Multiple addresses can be separated by comma.

-Once the report is configured, click Save as New at the top of the page.
+Once the report is configured, click Create at the bottom of the window.

 You will see the report appear in the table.

 Run the report now

 To run the report immediately, click the Generate Report button to the far right beside the report.
 The report will run and the results will be e-mailed in about twenty minutes.

 About the Average Load Time by Domain section

 Once the report appears, open it and go to the Average Load Time By Domain section, which is the second section of the report.
 In this table, every domain that makes calls on the selected page is listed in a table with: